Time to meet the erector spinae muscle group

 What does the name of the erector spinae muscles mean?

 The name, erector spinae, refers to the function of these muscles.
-They are a powerful group of muscles whose job is to keep the spine erect, or upright.
-The word erector then refers to erect, or upright.
-The word spinae refers to the spine.
+They are a powerful group of muscles.
+And, their job is an important one, to keep the spine erect, or upright.
+So, the word erector then refers to erect, or upright.
+And, the word spinae refers to the spine.

 Where do the erector spinae muscles attach?